SimonFJ20/articles/langdev/differentiating_classes_and_structs.md

 }
 ```

-This is clearly a straw man, using simple OO design patterns you can avoid this, for example by asking the object to serialize itself, and by using the Builder design pattern.
+This is clearly a straw man, getters and setters in this case are easily avoidable.
+Using simple OO design patterns you can avoid this, for example by asking the object to serialize itself, and by using the Builder design pattern.

 ```java
 class UserCreateRequest {